-The following is the command-line option for working with encrypted InnoDB tables:
+The following is the command-line option for working with encrypted InnoDB tables and binary/relay logs:

-The option must be used when backing up a server that has a keyring plugin enabled for InnoDB table encryption and for restoring a backup containing encrypted InnoDB tables.
+The option must be used when backing up a server that has a keyring plugin enabled for InnoDB table or binary/relay log encryption and for restoring a backup containing encrypted InnoDB tables or binary/relay log.
 If the server is using the

 keyring_encrypted_fileplugin, the password supplied with the option must match the value of the system variable

 keyring_encrypted_file_passwordon the server.
 If the server uses the

 keyring_hashicorpplugin, use the option to supply the HashiCorp Vault AppRole authentication secret ID, which was the value of

 The same password supplied during backup must be supplied again during a

 apply-incremental-backupoperation for the backup, or mysqlbackup will error out when it encounters encrypted InnoDB tables or binary/relay logs during the operation.
 If different passwords were used for different backups in a sequence of full and incremental backups, make sure the very password used to create an individual backup is supplied when performing an